zype/zype.github.io/api_docs/videos.md

-crunchyroll_id   | Filter videos that have the specified Crunchyroll ID. | String dpt       | Only shows videos that are available to the end user based on device and country | Boolean hulu_id   | Filter videos that have the specified Hulu ID. | String id        | Query for a video by id | String id!       | Exclude a video from the query | String order     | Order videos in ascending or descending order (Example: asc/desc) | String on_air    | Filter videos that are either on or off air. | Boolean
+crunchyroll_id   | Filter videos that have the specified Crunchyroll ID. | String dpt       | Only shows videos that are available to the end user based on device and country | Boolean hulu_id   | Filter videos that have the specified Hulu ID. | String id        | Query for a video by ID | String id!       | Exclude a video from the query | String order     | Order videos in ascending or descending order (Example: asc/desc) | String on_air    | Filter videos that are either on or off air. | Boolean